Tindell History, Family Crest & Coats of Arms

 Another 60 words (4 lines of text) are included under the topic Early Tindell Notables in all our PDF Extended History products and printed products wherever possible.

-Some of the Tindell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 147 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were: